 August – October

+The temperatures are something you should put into consideration.
+People in pictures without hats or gloves, wearing short sleeves on the summit are a misrepresentation of the weather on Kilimanjaro.
 The day and night temperatures can be vastly different.
-In that respect the alpine desert is no different to other deserts in the world.
-Above 4000 metres (13000 ft) a sunny day may be above 30°C (85F), the nights are still below zero.
+In that respect, the alpine desert is no different from other deserts in the world.
+Above 4000m (13000 ft) a sunny day may be above 30°C (85F), the nights are still below zero.

 So how cold is it on the summit?
 Or during the night climb, how cold is it?
 The temperatures can drop to -20°C (-5F), but you should know that with the additional chill factor of wind the felt temperature might be as low as -40.
 Be prepared for the worst and enjoy everything that turns out to be easier than expected.